 The vision of EXA2PRO is to develop a programming environment that will enable the productive deployment of highly parallel applications in exascale computing systems.
 EXA2PRO programming environment will integrate tools that will address significant exascale challenges.
 It will support a wide range of scientific applications, provide tools for improving source code quality, enable efficient exploitation of exascale systems’ heterogeneity and integrate tools for data and memory management optimization.
-Additionally, it will provide various fault-tolerance mechanisms, both user-exposed and at runtime system level and performance monitoring features.
-EXA2PRO will be evaluated using 4 use cases from 4 different domains, which will be deployed in JUELICH supercomputing center.
-The use cases will leverage the EXA2PRO tool-chain and we expect:
+Additionally, it will provide fault-tolerance mechanisms, both user-exposed and at runtime system level and performance monitoring features.
+EXA2PRO will be evaluated using 4 applications from 3 different domains, which will be deployed in JUELICH supercomputing centre: High energy physics, materials and supercapacitors.
+The applications will leverage the EXA2PRO toolchain and we expect:

-– Identification of trade-offs between design qualities (source code maintainability/reusability) and run-time constraints (performance/energy consumption).
+3. Identification of trade-offs between design qualities (source code maintainability/reusability) and run-time constraints (performance/energy consumption).

-– Evaluation of various fault-tolerance mechanisms for applications with different characteristics.
-EXA2PRO outcome is expected to have major impact in
+EXA2PRO outcome is expected to have major impact on:

-a) the scientific and industrial community that focuses on application deployment in supercomputing centers: EXA2PRO environment will allow efficient application deployment with reduced effort.
+1. the scientific and industrial community that focuses on application deployment in supercomputing centres: EXA2PRO environment will allow efficient application deployment with reduced effort.

-b) on application developers of exascale application: EXA2PRO will provide tools for improving source code maintainability/reusability, which will allow application evaluation with reduced developers’ effort.
+2. application developers that target exascale systems: EXA2PRO will provide tools for improving source code maintainability/reusability, which will allow application evolution with reduced developers’ effort.

 The Institute of Communications and Computer Systems (ICCS) is a non-profit Academic Research Body established in 1989 by the Ministry of Education in order to carry research and development activities in the fields of all diverse aspects of telecommunications and computer systems.
 ICCS will be the PC, will manage the dissemination of the project results and will have a central role on the development of memory optimizations, design space exploration and fault-tolerance mechanisms.